C'an Pastilla holidays 2019 / 2020

 If you want the best of both worlds, look no further than the golden coast of C’an Pastilla.
 Combining the traditional bucket and spade holiday with adrenaline-fuelled adventures, it’s the perfect balance of relaxation and excitement.
 Enjoy the breathtaking 2.5 mile stretch of cinematic coastline, as it guides you through to the shops, cafés and museums of Playa de Palma and onto the waterparks, bars and excursions of El Arenal.

 Every destination is within distance of a gentle stroll, but if you’d prefer a quicker option, the mini train is a delightful ride.
 The promenade itself is dotted with small bars and restaurants, dishing up a variety of local and international specialities, making it an easy and enjoyable way to spend time while wandering along the golden sands.
 Explore C’an Pastilla’s historical landmarks, enjoy various sightseeing opportunities and take in the scenic atmosphere.
-Alternatively, simply lounge by the the pool and enjoy the coastal views from one of many C’an Pastilla hotels.
-Whatever you’re looking for in your next holiday, C’an Pastila should be top of your list in 2018.
+Alternatively, simply lounge by the the pool at an all inclusive hotel or enjoy the coastal views from one of many C’an Pastilla hotels.
+Whatever you’re looking for in your next holiday, C’an Pastila should be top of your list in 2019 / 2020.

 Most popular hotels in C'an Pastilla